-- Structural injuries, like torn ligaments and broken bones, can be seen on an x-ray or on scans like an MRI.
-On the other hand, a concussion is a disruption of how the brain works, or its function, and not in its structure.
-That is why CAT scans and MRIs are typically normal.
-The injury affects the way the brain works, not how it looks. - □ It is estimated that over 300,000 high school athletes across the United States suffer a concussion each year.
-(Data from the NFHS Injury Surveillance System, "High School RIOTM") - □ Concussions can happen in any sport.
-While they are more common in sports that involve collisions, athletes in all sports are at risk for a concussion.
-When researchers looked at 14 different high school sports, they found that over two-thirds of concussions result from contact with another athlete and the second leading cause of concussion, is player-to-surface contact.
-This includes falling and hitting the ground. - An athlete may report many physical, behavioral, and cognitive symptoms.
-Physical symptoms include headaches, nausea, vomiting, dizziness, and sleep changes.
+A concussion is a type of traumatic brain injury.
+The result is a functional problem rather than a clear structural injury, causing it to be invisible to standard medical imaging (CT, or "CAT" scans, and MRI scans).
+It is estimated that over 300,000 high school athletes across the United States suffer a concussion each year.
+(Data from the NFHS Injury Surveillance System, "High School RIO TM ") Concussions occur most frequently in football, but ice hockey, lacrosse, soccer, and basketball follow closely behind.
+All athletes are at risk, in all activities, regardless of gender.
+A concussion may cause multiple symptoms that can be categorized as physical behavioral, and cognitive.
+Physical symptoms include headaches, dizziness, and sleep changes, among others.
 Some behavioral changes include irritability, anxiety, and depression.
-Cognitive symptoms are changes in the way we think and include feeling sluggish, hazy, or foggy, difficulty concentrating or memory problems, and confusion. - Many symptoms appear immediately after the injury, while others may develop over the next several days.
-The symptoms can interfere with normal daily life in addition to difficulty with school, work, and social life. - □ Concussion symptoms may last from a few days to several months.
-It is important to remember that each student athlete responds and recovers differently. - Athletes should not return to sports or activities that will put them at risk for another head injury until the concussion has completely resolved.
-To do so puts them at risk for worsening and prolonged symptoms and a more severe injury.
-While rare, a repeat concussion can also result in severe swelling and bleeding in the brain.
-This condition can lead to death or permanent disability.
+Cognitive symptoms, or thinking changes, include trouble with focus, memory, and word finding.
+Many symptoms appear immediately after the injury, while others may develop over the next several days.
+Concussions can result in symptoms that interfere with normal daily life in addition to difficulty with school, work, and social life.
+Concussion symptoms may last from a few days to several months.
+It is important to remember that each student athlete responds and recovers differently.
+Athletes should not return to sports or activities that will put them at risk for another head injury until the concussion has completely resolved.
+To do so puts them at risk for prolonged symptoms and a more severe injury.
+Participation in physical education classes or exercise should be discussed with a qualified appropriate health-care professional.